asyncapi/training/VIDEO_5_SCRIPT.md

 # Video 5: Open Governance
-- What is open Governance
-- Why AsyncAPI is committed to this model
-- AsyncAPI and Linux Foundation

-Hello everyone, and thank you for joining us in this video.
-Today, we’re going to talk about Open Governance and why AsyncAPI is committed to this model.
+Hello everyone!
+Thank you for joining us in today's video.
+Today, we will talk about Open Governance and why AsyncAPI is committed to this model.

 Let's get started!